What’s a Wobbler in Louisville, KY?

 The type of charge you face will depend heavily upon the facts surrounding your case, so it’s critical to speak with an experienced attorney if you’ve been accused of committing a crime in Kentucky.

 An experienced Louisville criminal defense attorney can help explain the different classes of charges, provide legal advice, and advocate on your behalf during court proceedings.
-For help, contact Suhre & Associates, LLC, today to schedule a free consultation
+For help, contact Suhre & Associates DUI and Criminal Defense Lawyers, today to schedule a free consultation